SkunkHeadedPunk/Mini-Project/README.md

 FinalArduinoCode.ino: Final implementation of the motor control.
 Takes a quadrant value from the Pi and moves the motor to the desired location.

 FinalPiCode.py: Final implementation of Pi code.
 Uses computer vision techniques to determine a quadrant location of the Aruco marker, then sends the quadrant value to the Arduino.

-marker_0.png: The Aruco marker detected by the computer vision module to allow the user to tell the wheel which position to spin to.
+take_picture.py: Python SHIFT file for testing basic camera functionality.

+marker_0.png: Image of Aruco marker 0 for reprint purposes